 Each rigging point should have a Safe Working Load (SWL) of at least 500kg.
 1000kg is preferred for modern productions.

 It is common practice and sensible for a venue to have a preferred in-house rigging contractor.
 An experienced production company such as PYTCH can be appointed to take care of all rigging, which negates the requirement to vet the competence of every production company coming into the venue.

-It is likely that wider architectural considerations will determine the ceiling height of a venue.
+It is likely that wider architectural considerations will determine the ceiling height when designing a new event venue.
 However, it is important to note that a low ceiling in a medium/large venue may completely hinder an event’s operation.
 Height is very important for a stage or video screens to be high enough for all guests to see over other people’s heads.
 A ceiling height of under 2.5m makes a space almost useless for even the smallest events.
 Generally speaking I would suggest the following approximate rule of thumb:

 - Less than 100 guests – 2.5m minimum

 - 300 – 1000 guests – at least 4.5m